apache/skywalking-website/content/blog/2023-03-17-build-grafana-dashboards-for-apache-skywalking-native-promql-support/index.md

 In this article, we introduced what is the PromQL Service in SkyWalking and its background.
 Detailed how to use PromQL Service and the basic concepts related to SkyWalking, and show how to use PromQL Service to build Grafana dashboards for SkyWalking.

-In the future, will more integration intro by leveraging this protocol, such as CI/CD, HPA(scaling), etc.
+In the future, there will be more integrations by leveraging this protocol, such as CI/CD, HPA (scaling), etc.